highcharts/node-export-server/README.md

 **highcharts-export-server module**

-- `server`: The server instance which offers the following functions:

-- `async function startServer(serverOptions = getOptions().server)`: Starts HTTP or/and HTTPS server based on the provided configuration.
-The `serverOptions` object contains all server related properties (see the `server` section in the `lib/schemas/config.js` file for a reference).
+- `async function startServer(serverOptions)`: Starts an HTTP and/or HTTPS server based on the provided configuration.
+The `serverOptions` object contains server-related properties (refer to the `server` section in the `lib/schemas/config.js` file for details).

-  - `@param {Object} [serverOptions=getOptions().server]` - Object containing `server` options.
-The default value is the global server options of the export server instance.
+  - `@param {Object} serverOptions` - The configuration object containing `server` options.
+This object may include a partial or complete set of the `server` options.
+If the options are partial, missing values will default to the current global configuration.

-  - `@returns {Promise<void>}` A Promise that resolves to ending the function execution when the server should not be enabled or when no valid Express app is found.
+  - `@returns {Promise<void>}` A Promise that resolves when the server is either not enabled or no valid Express app is found, signaling the end of the function's execution.

   - `@throws {ExportError}` Throws an `ExportError` if the server cannot be configured and started.